 Ted: (whining) Then why won't he let me go to the circus?!!

-Non-verbal example from The Muppet Show.
+- Non-verbal example from The Muppet Show.
 In the lead-up to a sketch involving Horny Vikings, Kermit describes them as "cruel, heartless, Scandinavian Marauders".
-The Swedish Chef comes up and hits him with a frying pan, leading Kermit to change his description to "quaint, old world charmers".
+The Swedish Chef comes up and hits him with a frying pan, which "persuades" Kermit to alter his description to "quaint, old world charmers".

 Patrick: What Kind of illness was I supposed to have?

 Sally: I don't know.
 Whatever it is that connects a limp dick with a limp brain!

 Patrick: There is no connection between my dick and my brain!